 Other than their natural wariness towards anything unusual, these dogs do not have good protective qualities.

-Dogs are like people, they get sick.
-If you're planning on getting a dog, you have to be ready for any possible health issues down the road.
+Dogs are like people, they can get sick occasionally.
+If you’re planning on getting a dog, you have to be ready for any possible health issues down the road.

 Most dogs are fairly healthy, although, certain breeds are prone to certain health problems than others.